scateu/tsv_edl.vim/README.davinci.md

-# Tutorial Export to davinci.
-Multicam
+# Tutorial: Export to davinci, multicam editing

 INPUT:
  1. Camera A